 Can I bring my own things from home?

-Comfortable clothes, athletic shoes, pajamas, a robe, slippers, personal grooming items and anything you might want on a daily basis.
-Your family can do your laundry or we can do it for you.
+Comfortable clothes, athletic shoes, pajamas, a robe, slippers, personal grooming items and anything you might want daily.
+Your family can do your laundry, or we can do it for you.
 We have movies to watch and activities you can choose to participate in while you’re not in therapy, or you can bring your own entertainment.
 Wifi is available in the building.

 Is transportation available for doctor appointments?

 We can provide local transportation to doctor's visits for an additional fee.
 Transportation is free to and from activities and outings.

 We welcome visitors and work with families and friends to visit their loved ones at a time that works best for them.
 To honor quiet hours and our residents' privacy, we encourage visiting hours between 9 am and 8 pm.
 To keep the building secure, doors are locked at 8 pm, but entry is available via a doorbell.